USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/globus.md

 By default on Windows, GCP prompts to be installed in `C:\Program Files` which requires administrator rights.
 However, you don’t need administrator rights to install GCP on your local computer.
 If you do not have administrator rights, browse to a place to which you have write access (e.g., your Desktop folder) when prompted for an installation location.
 If you encounter further permission issues, contact your local IT staff for assistance.

 **Please note:** GCP defaults to access your user "Documents" folder on your local computer, but you can change that to another folder (e.g., a "globus" subfolder within your "Documents") to limit Globus's access to your local files.
 To make this change:
-1. Right-click on the GCP icon in your local machine's system taskbar (or menu bar or system tray, depending on your operating system).
+1. Right-click on the GCP icon in your local computer's system taskbar (or menu bar or system tray, depending on your operating system).
 1. Select "Options" or "Preferences" (the term used depends on your operating system), which will open a pop-up window.
 1. Navigate to the "Access" tab in the new pop-up window.
 1. If you want to remove access to your "Documents" or other folder, select the folder and then click the "-" button.